SecureSECO/SearchSECOController/readme.md

 # Scope
-This project is built up out of multiple components that all come together to make a distributed database that stores code fragments and can handle user queries.
-TThe components are a Spider, a Parser, a distributed Database, an API for that database and a Controller program.
-The spider is used to fetch repositories from sites like GitHub and the Software Heritage Graph and turns these into individual code fragments and metadata.
+This project is a distributed database that stores code fragments and can handle user queries.
+The project is built up from components: Spider, a Parser, a distributed Database, an API for that database and a Controller program.
+The spider is used to fetch repositories from GitHub and turns these into individual code fragments and metadata.
 The parser is used to turn code fragments and metadata into a hash with metadata that can be stored in the database.
 The distributed database is used to store all of these code fragments and can be queried to return code fragments based on the hashes or the metadata.
 Finally, the controller program facilitates the communication between these different components and the user and ties everything together.
-To get a better view of the full scope of the project, make sure to also check out the repositories of  the three components.
+To get a better view of the full scope of the project, make sure to also check out the repositories of the other components as linked below.

 # Setting up
-Other than pulling the controller, make sure to also pull the submodules using `git submodule update --recursive --remote`.
+Besides pulling the controller, make sure to also pull the submodules using `git submodule update --recursive --remote`.
 # Building

 ## Visual Studio